 Conservatories can be very tricky when it comes to finding a window covering that works well, so I wanted to show you today what I have chosen for my own for a bit of inspiration.
+They make a really simple window dressing idea for any awkward window, and are a great alternative to curtains and other types of blinds.

 Part of our kitchen is a conservatory – which means lots of funny angles, nowhere to add a curtain pole or fix standard blinds.
 So I had to look outside the box a little, and that’s when I came across Perfect Fit blinds.